sangderenard/nodus/docs/BUILD_YOUR_OWN_PLUGIN.md

 **Quick summary**
 - Implement `ITool` (see `tool_api.h`).
 - Export `create_tool()` and `destroy_tool()` (and optionally `plugin_init(HostAPI*)`/`plugin_shutdown()`).
+- Optionally export `plugin_source_path()` so the host can record which source file produced the plugin.
+- For composable sources (inline into generated tools), use the `NODUS_PLUGIN_*` macros so the host can rename your exports when inlined.
 - Declare ports via `port_count()` and `port_spec()` and use `execute_stack()` to consume/produce values.
 - Draw table rows by implementing `render_table(TableRenderArgs&)` and calling `gp_table_raster_rgba()`.
 - Reserve/advertise module frame ports using `gp_canvas_generate_port_uuid()` and `gp_canvas_set_module_frame_port_uuid()` where appropriate.